mjb3/DPOMPs.jl/docs/src/index.md

 In applied scientific situations, such systems are often difficult to directly observe, and so they are referred to in context as **Partially Observed**.

-Finally, the dynamics (how the system state changes) of the **SIR** and other **DSS** models can be represented in continuous time by [a set of coupled] **Markov Processes**.
-Specifically, we can define a probability density or likelihood function.
+The dynamics (how the system state changes) of the **SIR**, and other **DSS** models, can be represented in continuous time by [a set of coupled] **Markov Processes**.
+Specifically, we can define a probability density, or likelihood function, that governs the time-evolution of the system under study.

-This is useful outwith the availability of scientific data, because we can construct statistical sampling schemes based on that identity (i.e. the probability density function.)
-In plain English - it allows us to 'simulate' the model, and thus gain an intuitive understand of those dynamics.

-Given some (partially complete) data however, these concepts yield a paradigm for (in this case, Bayesian) statistical inference based on a general class of model:  **Discrete-state-space Partially Observed Markov Processes, or DPOMPs.**
+Furthermore, given some [partially complete] scientific data, the combined concepts yield a paradigm for [in this case, Bayesian] statistical inference based on a general class of model:  **Discrete-state-space Partially Observed Markov Processes, or DPOMPs.**

 ## Package features